bbatsov/batsov.com/_posts/2020-07-14-meta-redux.md

-These days most of my writing happens at [Meta Redux](https://metaredux.com), but I still plan to post here things that are worth sharing, but don't fit the overall idea of Meta Redux (where my primary focus is my OSS work and essay-like articles).
+These days most of my writing happens at [Meta Redux](https://metaredux.com), but I still plan to post here things that are worth sharing, but don't fit the overall idea of Meta Redux (where my primary focus is my OSS work and essay-like articles).[^3]

 I guess I'll still be writing here on programming-related topics, but who knows...
 Knowing me there's a high chance I won't actually write anything at all!
 There's